hanny-bal/diabetes-analytics/README.md

 # DiAnalytics (Diabetes Analytics)

 An R shiny app for analyzing blood sugar data, specifically targeted towards type 1 diabetics.
-All plots are made with [Plotly for R](https://plotly.com/r/), making the dashboard interactive in every aspect.
-The app consists of three primary views.
+All plots are made with [Plotly for R](https://plotly.com/r/), making the dashboard interactive.

+The app consists of three primary views:

 ## Overview
 Computes basic statistics like the mean glucose value, estimated a1c, standard deviation or glucose variability for a specified time-frame and plots the time-in-range as well as daily patterns occuring during that time based on on hourly quantiles.
 Basically, the overview is an interactive [AGP Report](http://www.agpreport.org/agp/agpreports).